bored-user/bernoully/README.md

 # bernoully

-This is the source code for the Bernoully extension.
+This is the source code for the Bernoully browser extension.
 It automatically logs in to [Meu Bernoulli](https://meu.bernoulli.com.br)

 ### Configuration